Imdavyking/life_source_citrea_contracts/README.md

 2. Get testnet ETH

-Head over to [faucets.chain.link](https://faucets.chain.link/) and get some tesnet ETH.
-You should see the ETH show up in your metamask.
+Head over to [https://citrea.xyz/faucet](https://citrea.xyz/faucet) and get some tesnet cBTC.
+You should see the cBTC show up in your metamask.

 3. Deploy